paulsabong/battleship_game/README.md

 ```
 * Open Matlab -> Click Open file (Ctrl + O) -> Battleship file -> RunHere.m
 * Click Run (Ctrl + Enter)
   * If the game is not running properly, it may be because you are not in the same directory.
-If so, you need to right click RunHere.m and click on 'Change Current Folder to <C:\...\<your path>>
+If so, you need to right click RunHere.m and click on 'Change Current Folder to ...'
   * Click Run again (Ctrl + Enter)